Ciser00/Final_Creative_Coding/README.md

 Triangles
 All having set or completely random colors

-More complex shapes
-Devil fruit inspired shapes
-3d models of them might exist
-Random objects that have a similar feel
-Real fruits

 Next steps
 Creating the procedure in which the shapes and models are displayed